Harnessing your enthusiasm to exercise will carry you through the ebbs and flows that mark any exercise routine.

 But running without a prevention plan is an invitation to injury.
 Tempering your eagerness to

 move with steps to prevent injury can help you stay healthy - and active - for longer.

 Plus, knowing you're prepared will give you confidence that you've created a sustainable habit instead of one waiting to be derailed.

-We went to Philip Agostinelli, a physical therapist and clinic manager at Florida Hospital Sports Medicine and Rehabilitation, for tips on how to prevent injuries, including in children.
+We went to Philip Agostinelli, a physical therapist and clinic manager at AdventHealth Sports Med and Rehab, for tips on how to prevent injuries, including in children.
 Because sitting all day can weaken your body, we'll help you avoid the aches and pains caused by desk jobs, too.

 Agostinelli says stretching, core strength, cross-training and gradually increasing intensity are key elements in staying healthy.

 But his biggest tip to avoid injuries of any kind is to maintain a regular exercise schedule.